mathyingulu1/MathyBooksStore/MathyBooksStore/README.txt

 11:55 not my keyboard freezing...arghhh
-11:57 adding an Index View and copy the Index.cshmtl code from views/Category and modify product 12:00 just create a razor view called upsert.cshtml inside the views folder
+11:57 adding an Index View and copy the Index.cshmtl code from views/Category and modify product 12:00 just create a razor view called upsert.cshtml inside the views folder 12:10 create the index.cshtml and Upsert.cshtml inside the coverType folder